Network your devices correctly

 - Resource consumption

-Whether it’s Industry 4.0 applications or the IoT, protocols are right at the crux of the matter when it comes to the digital era of networked devices.
+Whether it’s Industry 4.0 applications or the IoT: Protocols are right at the crux of the matter in this digital era of networked devices.
 In one case they are a given, and in the other they are not.
 However, you always need to think about which road you want to go down, and why.
-Don’t leave your choice to chance – make a deliberate, informed decision instead.
+Don’t leave your choice up to chance – make a well-informed, deliberate decision!

-Security plays an important part in the networked world.
+Security plays a vital role in the networked world.
 Unsecured communication can quickly become public, causing your customers’ trust in you to disappear.
 It’s important to pay attention to data security and data protection right from the start, and doing so will save you hassle and negative publicity later on.